 - Cross-Cast Role: Very common throughout their body of work, but for laughs, rather than any practical reason.
 While a longtime staple of their work, they eventually decided to stop casting male actors as female characters, as they find it transphobic and now consider it an Old Shame that they ever did so, particularly those portrayals meant to come across as comically creepy like that of Dolores Umbridge.
 For some reason, perhaps under the principle of "punching up", they have not stopped casting female actors as male characters, even occasionally still using that for the creep factor, such as with Sherman in Black Friday.

-- Dylan Saunders is actually Jewish, but he cranked it Up to Eleven for Dumbledore.
+- Dylan Saunders is actually Jewish, but he cranked it up for Dumbledore.